 Our disclosure controls and procedures are designed to ensure that information required to be disclosed in the reports that we file or submit under the Securities Exchange Act of 1934, as amended, is recorded, processed, summarized and reported within the time periods specified in the Securities and Exchange Commission's rules and forms, including ensuring that such information is accumulated and communicated to management as appropriate to allow timely decisions regarding required disclosure.
 We necessarily apply judgment in assessing the costs and benefits of such controls and procedures that, by their nature, can only provide reasonable assurance regarding management's control objectives.
 Our President and Chief Financial Officer reviewed the effectiveness of our disclosure controls and procedures as of the end of the period covered by this Quarterly Report on Form 10-Q. As described in Item 9A of our 2006 Annual Report on Form 10-K/A (the "2006 Form 10-K/A"), as of August 31, 2006 we determined that our internal controls over the process for the identification and implementation of the proper accounting for certain transactions was inadequate and resulted in material audit adjustments.
 As a consequence, our management reported to our audit committee the identification of a "material weakness" (under the standards established by the Public Company Accounting Oversight Board) in our internal controls.
-In connection with the preparation of the Form 10-Q for the period ended November 30, 2006, management conducted an evaluation of disclosure controls and procedures.
-Based on that evaluation, management concluded that our disclosure controls and procedures were not effective as of November 30, 2006 due to the material weaknesses described in our management report on internal control over financial reporting included in the 2006 Form 10-K/A have not been fully remediated.
-Since the material weaknesses idescribed below have not been fully remediated, management continues to conclude that our disclosure controls an
+In connection with the preparation of the Form 10-Q for the period ended February 28, 2007, management conducted an evaluation of disclosure controls and procedures were not effective as of February 28, 2007 due to the material weaknesses described in our management report on internal control over financial reporting included in the 2006 Form 10-K/A. To date, the material weaknesses identified in the 2006 Form 10-K/A have not been fully remediated.
+Since the material weaknesses described below have not been fully remediated, management continues to conclude that our disclosure controls and procedures are not eff